|Conservation News||Keep-Earth-Beautiful||BSB Education||BSB Nature Preserve||Patient Earth†||Naturkunde|

 Use water filters instead of bottled water.
-Unlike the old water filters, which could take up to an hour to filter a gallon, water filters fast through modern filters.
 You will get better water, save tons of money and reduce landfill waste by refilling a bottle with filtered tap water.
 You can even use a water filter to safely drink collected rainwater for additional water conservation.

 Use a rainwater catchment system, collect water from your roof to water your garden.

 Look at your sprinkler system: Most sprinkler systems are water wasters.
 Look that only your lawn is watered and not the house, sidewalk, or street.

 Water your lawn and garden in the morning or evening when temperatures are cooler to minimize evaporation.

 Use drip irrigation for shrubs and trees to apply water directly to the roots where it's needed.

 Water your plants deeply but less frequently to encourage deep root growth and drought tolerance.